dogsbodytech/warboard/README.md

 - sirportly_red_filter (Matches all these conditions: Status type is open, Priority is less than low, Status is not waiting for reply & Status is not internal)

+- sirportly_blue_filter (Matches all these conditions: Status type is open, Priority is less than low.
+Matches any of these conditions: Status is on hold, Status is waiting for reply)

 - sirportly_total_filter (Matches all these conditions: Status type is not closed & Priority is less than low)

 - sirportly_reduser_filter (Matches all these conditions: Assigned user is current user & Priority is less than low.
 Matches any of these conditions: Status is new & status is waiting for staff)

+- sirportly_blueuser_filter (Matches all these conditions: Assigned user is current user & Priority is less than low.
+Matches any of these conditions: Status is on hold, Status is waiting for reply)

 - sirportly_greenuser_filter (Matches all these conditions: Assigned user is current user & Priority is less than low.
 Matches any of these conditions: Status waiting for reply & status is on hold)